+Like others in its family, the body shape is elongated and laterally compressed.
+The ventral fins are long and thin, and they have the appearance of long feelers.
 The mouth is small and upturned.
 Pearl and brown flecks covering the body give it a mother of pearl appearance, from which it derives its name.
 A horizontal black line runs from the mouth to the tail, where it ends in a spot.

 Pearl Gourami Habitat and Care

-Pearl Gourami Diet
+Pearl Gourami Diet and Feeding

-Breeding of the Pearl Gourami
+Breeding the Pearl Gourami

+Breeding is relatively simple.
 Prior to breeding, feed the pair live or frozen brine shrimp and worms for conditioning.
+Provide plenty of floating plants and raise the water temperature to approximately 80 degrees Fahrenheit.
 Reduce the water in the breeding tank to a level of about six inches.
-Provide plenty of floating plants and raise the water temperature to approximately 80 degrees.
+When fry have easy access to surface air it promotes normal development of the labyrinth organ.

 Feed the fry liquid food or infusoria culture several times a day.
-Offer freshly hatched (or frozen) brine shrimp at about two weeks of age.
-Fine flake foods may be offered once they are approximately one month old.
+Offer freshly hatched or frozen brine shrimp at about two weeks of age.
+Fine-ground flake foods may be offered once they are approximately one month old.
 Perform water changes every two to three days.
-As the fry grows larger, distribute them between several tanks to reduce the lethal build up of wastes.
-Poor growth or sudden loss of fry are often due to excessive waste.
+As the fry grows larger, distribute them between several tanks to reduce the lethal build-up of wastes.
+Poor growth or sudden loss of fry is often due to excessive waste creating poor water quality.

-More Pet Fish Breeds and Further Research
+More Pet Fish Species and Further Research